open-cloud/open-cloud.github.io.old/1_user.md

 Users can authorize other users to access their volumes.
 This is not limited to within OpenCloud.
-If Alice permits Bob to access her volume, then Bob can do so from his OpenCloud slivers or from his personal machines.
+If Alice permits Bob to access her volume, then Bob can do so from his OpenCloud instances or from his personal machines.
 (Likewise, Alice can share her OpenCloud volume with her own off-OpenCloud machines.)
 OpenCloud access to a Users can control the capabilities other users will have: read access (*Cap read